-Besides all qualitative and quantitative evaluations, we perform a user study to gather perceptual opinions on mesh simplification results.
-Specifically, the participants were told to perform the user study in the context of a common online game scenario where the players are using low-end devices (e.g., mobile phones) to play online video games with other players.
-Due to the high performance requirement (e.g., frame rates, bandwidth), the 3D assets in the game have to satisfy a fixed budget (e.g., the total number of vertices in the scene).
-Under this situation, we asked participants to fill out an online survey (see inset) about their preferences in a variety of simplified 3D assets obtained from our method, the probabilistic quadric error simplification \cite{TrettnerK20}, and our invented baseline \GLT mentioned in \refsec{pitfalls}.
-The results from these methods are presented in an arbitrary order in the survey to avoid order bias.
-We invited 69 participants (51 male, 17 female, 1 non-binary individual, age ranging from 11-50, 75\% graduate students and 25\% working professionals including engineers and artists) to conduct the user study.
-Each of them was asked to select their favorite mesh simplification results out of the 10 user-created meshes presented in the paper (see \reffig{user_study_meshes} for the collection) representing a wide range of meshes from organic shapes, 3D scenes, and man-made objects.
-From the total 690 responses (69$\times$10), 82.5\% of them favored our results, 10.4\% favored the results from \cite{TrettnerK20}, and 7.1\% favored [G97+L98+T20].
-The result demonstrates that our method leads to consistently better results across different meshes and individuals.
+We performed two user studies to gather perceptual opinions on our mesh simplification results.
+Specifically, the participants were instructed to perform the user study within the context of a common online game scenario where the players are using low-end devices (e.g., mobile phones) to play online video games with other players.
+Due to the high performance requirements (e.g., frame rates, bandwidth), the 3D assets in the game have to satisfy a fixed budget (e.g., the total number of vertices in the scene).
+Under this situation, we asked participants to fill out online surveys about their preferences among a variety of simplified 3D assets obtained from our method and baselines.